MRivadeneira92/Study-Session-cs50-/README.md

 ## Files breakdown

 Study Sessions is made of the following files:
-- **Timer.html**: This stores the code of the program.
+- **index.html**: This stores the code of the program.
 It's written both in HTML and JavaScript.
-- **Style.css**: The CSS used in Timer.html.
+- **style.css**: The CSS used in Timer.html.
 - **bell1.mp3**: online bell sound designed by user cdrk.
-From freesounds.org
+From freesounds.org.
 - **Figtree-ExtraBold.tff**: By Erik Kennedy.
 Font used on the page.
+- **greenlogo.pgn**: By Andrea Morillo.
+Logo of the page.

 The design of the page was made by Andrea Morillo.
 I turned it into CSS and made some modifications to make it more user friendly.